Guidelines for Making a Bid to Host the National High School Mock Trial Championship

 4. Bid Submission

-The Board will make the decision based on the presentations and the Site Selection Committee’s recommendation.
+The Board will make the decision based on the submitted bid, the presentation and the Site Selection Committee's recommendation.
 The state winning the bid will be notified during the National Mock Trial Championship.